Xe/site/blog/apple-macbook-air-m1-review-2021-02-15.markdown

  - aarch64
 ---

-# The Worst Experience I've Had With an aarch64 MacBook

 I've had my hands on this M1 MacBook Air for a few weeks now and I have gotten a lot of opinions about it.
 I wanted to go over them and give my thoughts.
 This is an amazing laptop.
 Its battery life is iPad tier.
 I can run iPad and iPhone apps